-A key question is in which conditions an air passenger will prefer to use a land solution, generating a high amount of discussion regarding the modal shift in the literature.
-Strong local G A 101015145 Page 82 | 163 conditions apply.
+A key question is, under what conditions air passengers will prefer to use a land solution; a questions that generates a lot of discussion regarding the modal shift in the literature.
+Strong local conditions apply.
 For example, the policies from France and China foster the usage of the HSR.
 The exception in France is Paris-Toulouse, being Toulouse the main aeronautical pole in Europe.
 The literature for Spain (Castillo-Manzano et al., 2015), for instance, indicates that modal shift for the Madrid-Barcelona expectation was to reach around 91%.
 However, and despite the enormous success and the high occupancy of the Madrid-Barcelona (>90%) and the high modal shift, the forecasted levels have not been reached yet, 13 years after inauguration.
 In other words, HSR and the airlines seem to offer more independent services than at first might appear.
 On the other hand, a study carried over the main 3 country legacy airlines indicates that they have suffered a strong negative impact on their demand after the introduction of parallel HSR service, coupled with an elasticity increase in the air passenger demand.